Order in Partial Markov Categories: Introduction

 \section{Introduction}

 \kl{Markov categories} \cite{fritz2020synthetic,cho2019disintegration} are a synthetic framework for probability theory.
-They allow us to reason about probabilistic processes using a few basic axioms that model key aspects of probabilistic computation.
-Morphisms in a Markov category can be composed both in sequence and in parallel, via a symmetric monoidal structure.
-Every object is equipped with a commutative comonoid, which allows for copying and discarding information.
-An important axiom is the existence of "conditionals", which are an abstraction of conditional probability distributions.
+They allow one to reason about probabilistic processes using a few basic axioms that model key aspects of probabilistic computation.
+Morphisms in a \kl{Markov category} can be composed both in sequence and in parallel, via a symmetric monoidal structure.
+Every object is equipped with a commutative comonoid, which allows copying and discarding information.
+An important axiom requires the existence of "conditionals", an abstraction of regular conditional probability distributions.
 This simple setting has been successfully applied to various areas in probability theory \cite{Fritz2024,FritzK23,Jacobs2021}, semantics of probabilistic programming \cite{stein2021structural,stein2021compositional,AckermanFKKMRSY24} , causal inference \cite{jacobs2021causal,Lorenz2023,Yin2022} and information theory \cite{Perrone24}.

-Morphisms in \kl{Markov categories} can be thought of as total probabilistic computations.
+Morphisms in \kl{Markov categories} represent total probabilistic computations.
 Totality is encoded by an axiom -- naturality of discarding -- declaring that maps can be discarded without affecting the meaning of the process.
 However, many operations in probability theory are inherently partial.
 An important example is bayesian updating: if one tries to learn from evidence that is incompatible with the prior belief, updating is impossible. \kl{Markov categories} lack the structure to express this partiality.